Environmental Metagenomics

 Archean Park Archean Park: Relics of Ancient Cellular Biochemistry in High-CO2 Subsurface Ecosystems

 The Archean Park project aims to investigate how microbial life functioned under early Earth conditions, particularly in high-CO₂ and oxygen-free environments.
-The goal is to uncover ancient metabolic pathways that supported carbon cycling in these extreme settings.
+The goal is to uncover ancient metabolic pathways that support carbon cycling in these extreme settings.
 By integrating deep drilling, genomics, biochemistry, and geochemistry, the project seeks to reconstruct early microbial ecosystems.
 Insights from this work may inform modern biotechnology and enhance our understanding of Earth's early climate and life.

 DFG Funded CRC RESIST: Collaborative Research Centre on multiple stressors affecting streams and rivers